sirigere/devjots/_posts/2020-07-05-Provision Azure Virtual Machine.md

 - Virtual Network will be created in eastus location
 - Specific IP address identifies an host/ device within a netowrk.
 For a network, we need to specify a range of IP addresses that are allowed within that network.
 Common mechanism is to use CIDR notation.
 Using CIDR notation, lets define our network to have address prefix of 10.10.0.0/16.
 This would freeze first 16 bits of the address space.
 - Create a subnet with address prefix of 10.10.1.0/24
-- Create a dynamically allocated public ip address so that we can easily access out network/ device through internet.
+- Create a dynamically allocated public ip address so that we can easily access our network/ device through internet.
-- Create a network interface card which would be using the public ip address created and part of the subnet we defined above
+- Create a network interface card which would be use the public ip address created and will be part of the subnet we defined above
 - Create a network security group and rule that would allow RDP access.
 In other words allow inbound requests on port 3389

 We would need to work with multiple Powershell commandlets to accomplish this goal.
 We would use the following commandlets to accomplish the goal.